Cumberland County, Kentucky: Politics

 Like all of the heavily Unionist eastern Pennyroyal, a region of largely small farms that did not rely heavily on slavery, Cumberland County provided an exceptionally large number of soldiers for the Union Army during the Civil War.
 Reflecting that, the county became and has remained overwhelmingly Republican following the end of the Reconstruction Era.
 As of 2012, Cumberland County had the fewest registered Democrats, 844, out of all of Kentucky's counties.

 The last Democrat to carry Cumberland County at the Presidential level was Horatio Seymour in 1868.
-And since at least 1896, Lyndon Johnson in his 1964 landslide is the solitary Democrat to top forty percent of the county's vote.
+Lyndon Johnson, in his 1964 landslide, is the only Democrat to receive 40% of the county's vote in a presidential election since 1896.

 Cumberland County was a dry county prior to a special election held June 28, 2016, where the measure passed 1,441 votes to 1,069 votes.